0xn3va/cheat-sheets/Web Application/JSON Web Token Vulnerabilities/README.md

 ## JOSE header

 {% hint style="info" %}
-The JOSE (JSON Object Signing and Encryption) header is a JSON object containing the parameters describing the cryptographic operations and parameters employed.
+The JOSE (JSON Object Signing and Encryption) header is a JSON object containing the parameters describing the cryptographic operations and parameters employed
 {% endhint %}

 For a JWT object, the members of the JSON object represented by the JOSE header describe the cryptographic operations applied to the JWT and optionally, additional properties of the JWT.
 Depending upon whether the JWT is a JWS or JWE, the corresponding rules for the JOSE header values apply.